EricZimmerman/KapeDocs/Pages/50-Frequently-asked-questions.md

 ## I am in a corporate environment and want to push to S3, but there is a proxy in the way.
 Does KAPE support this?

 It sure does!
 See [here](https://github.com/EricZimmerman/KapeFiles/issues/121#issuecomment-524682298) for details on how to do this.

+## I am experiencing scaling issues with gkape.
+How do I fix this?

+[This issue](https://github.com/EricZimmerman/KapeFiles/issues/614) addresses this.
+Long story short, don't have too low of a resolution (1080p or lower) with too high of scaling (150% or more) otherwise you will not be able to see components of gkape's GUI.